counseling for Religious trauma and deconstruction

 I personally consider myself non-religious, and I find it helpful to be up front with potential clients about this as some people find it helpful to work with a non-religious counselor to give them space outside of their religious community to explore their options.
 I’m also aware that some people have experienced harm and stress while in counseling with a religious therapist, and so it’s important to me to be clear about my perspective – you won’t get any surprise scripture from me!
 With that being said I’m fully supportive of you landing in whatever religious or spiritual affiliation is right for you – being non-religious myself does not make me anti-religious.

-If you are struggling with complicated feelings after leaving a religion, schedule your twenty minute free phone consultation to explore if we may be a good fit to work together, or visit my FAQ page to learn a little more about what it’s like to work with me.
+If you are struggling with complicated feelings after leaving a religion, schedule your twenty minute free introductory phone call to explore if we may be a good fit to work together, or visit my FAQ page to learn a little more about what it’s like to work with me.
 I offer video therapy for adult residents of Texas.

 Related blog posts: